inicula/cpp-misc/simd_prefers_32bit_data.md

 r0...7 - register storing the final results for each column
 ```

-The gcc assembly output reflects this:
+The gcc assembly output reflects this (compiled with `-O3`, without loop unrolling):
 ```asm
 .L4:
         vmovdqu ymm3, YMMWORD PTR [rax]    // load 8 integer values into i0...7